-MOORESVILLE, N.C. – Cynthia Griffin, RN, has been selected to receive The DAISY Award for Extraordinary Nurses.
-The award is part of the DAISY Foundation's program to recognize the super-human efforts nurses perform everyday.
+MOORESVILLE, NC (September 23, 2013) – Bryan Cumberledge, RN, has been selected to receive the DAISY Award for outstanding nurses.
+This award is part of the DAISY Foundation’s goal to recognize the efforts of extraordinary nurses.

 The DAISY Foundation, a not-for-profit organization, is based in Glen Ellen, CA, and was established by family members in memory of J. Patrick Barnes.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of their patients and patient families.